Edyta2801/to-do-app-using-React/README.md

 # To do app
-Application for creating lists things to do.
+Application for creating to-do lists.

 ## See [DEMO](https:/to-do-app-using-react.herokuapp.com)